bellsmith15/rock-paper-sissors-game/README.md

 http://ami.responsivedesign.is/#  is used to display responsiveness on different devices.

 ### IMAGE

-Media
+Media & Content
-The background image of the trees was obtained from Vecteezy.com The favicon was created by using favicon-generator.org.
-The generator created both the image file and the link tag code for the head of the HTML file.
+The background image of the trees was obtained from Vecteezy.com The audio file was found from the pixabay site where the downloads are Royalty free and can be used for sites. https://pixabay.com/music/search/genre/christmas/

-Content
-CSS Styling
-How to create the custom toggle switches used in the settings modal were developed from a tutorial on w3schools.

 ### CODE
 Reference Material
-W3 Schools was used as a reference point for HTML, CSS and JavaScript MDN Web Docs was also used as a reference point for HTML, CSS and JavaScript
+W3 Schools was used as a reference point for HTML, CSS and JavaScript Ful
+MDN Web Docs was also used as a reference point for HTML, CSS and JavaScript

 #
 ## ACKNOWLEDGEMENTS:
 Acknowledgements
+- My Mentor for encouraging me to research audio and animation references and the advice given for improving the site.
-- Code institute for the Tutors on the course.
+- Code Institute for the Tutors on the course.
 - My family for their support.
-- Everybody on Slack for tips, advice and quick fixes.
+- Media support on W3 Schools, Stack Overflow, Blogs, Tutorialls online and MDN Weeb docs.

 #### RETURN TO THE [TOP](ROCK-PAPER-SCOSSORS)